Leadership competencies for Queensland

 By empowering leadership at all levels, we enable a high-performing, innovative and future-focused sector, capable of making a positive difference to all Queenslanders.

 Leadership competencies for Queensland describes what highly effective, everyday leadership looks like in the sector.
-In simple, action-oriented language, it provides a common understanding of the foundations for success across all roles.
+In simple, action-oriented language, it provides a common understanding of the foundations for success across all roles into the future.

 It enables you to: